monkalynn813/children_ability_assessment_sys/README.md

 - Re-arrange github to update scripts from Linux and Windows
   - Keep the `build` and `devel` of `ROS` locally
   - `git pull` to update scripts only
+  - Check `gitignore` for detail
+- To run package from windows machine:
+  - Now shares the same repo as Linux version
+  - Need to source the `...\devel\setup.bat` every time

 - TODO
   - Implement the NI-data acquisition card python API to a `rosnode`